 Accidents happen.
 It’s a fact of driving.
 Fortunately, car insurance exists to cover a wide range of situations, including collisions.

 After a wreck, you’ll more than likely need to file a claim.
-Depending on the situation, this could be with either your or another driver’s insurer.
-Once you file, your auto insurer will investigate the damages and cover the cost to repair your vehicle.
+Depending on the situation, this could be with either your or another driver’s insurance company.
+Once you file, your provider will investigate the damages and cover the cost to repair your vehicle.

 A car insurance claim is a request by you, the policyholder, to your provider for coverage after a loss or damage.
 Without it, your insurer won’t know about the damages and can’t help you.